Facts

 Pressing the Run

-button will enable the mapping fields and the Save & Close
+button will enable the mapping fields.
+Click Save & Close

 button to save any changes made in either the SQL or mapping.